Nodoka/Bioquality/README.md

-=BIOQUALITY
+# BIOQUALITY
-==An R project to analyse global rarity of plant communities
+## An R project to analyse global rarity of plant communities

 The Flora of Japan database is used to investigate species distribution patterns and effects of sampling.